compwron/compwron.github.io/_posts/2016-04-24-cybersecurity-and-other-nonsense.md

 ## How do man in the middle attacks work?

 Ask the internet.
-If you connect to a malicious wifi network that captures all your traffic and forwards it to someone who wants to do bad things with it- well, they can see what sites you are visiting, what you type into fields on those sites, even login fields, unless the page is served over HTTPS and logins are submitted via ssl. many hotel wifi networks do this.
+If you connect to a malicious wifi network that captures all your traffic and forwards it to someone who wants to do bad things with it- well, they can see what sites you are visiting, what you type into fields on those sites, even login fields, unless the page is served over HTTPS and logins are submitted via ssl.
+Many hotel wifi networks do this.
 I would be unsurprised if some corporate and university networks do this, for theoretically benign reasons.
 To avoid this, you can forward all your traffic through a VPN.
 You can run your own, or pay for one for about $6 per month.
 Absolutely every page should use ssl for login.
 With the rise of [LetsEncrypt](https://letsencrypt.org/) free SSL/TLS certs, more and more everything should be being served over https.
 Hopefully the amount of damage doable via MiTM attacks is declining.

 ## How do I get a career in (government) cybersecurity?
 (Part 2)

 Like anything else that you really care about- do your research.
 Keep up with security news- maybe plug everything into an RSS reader so you can see it all in one place.
 Look up all available government security jobs.
 Look up the things that they want you to know and figure out what they are.
 Write blogs and code snippets and put them on your github- a portfolio of your thinking and work.
 Meet people- go to meetups and conferences.
 Find industry professionals and professors and ask them respectfully for their time- listen to them and ask them questions, try to learn what they know.
 Conferences are by far the best way to immerse your brain in the mad glory that is the constantly-changing field of security.
 They are also by far the best place to find jobs and internships.
 If you have the time and brainspace, run a local meetup group, invite speakers who know more than you do and listen to them.

+A lot of software developers use twitter to talk about code stuff and general industry stuff.
+When presenting, a huge number of industry presenters use their twitter handle as their "contact me."
+Think about getting a twitter account.

 ## Why is cybersecurity important?